General Privacy Policy

 • Device type, operating system

-IP anonymization
+IP anonymisation

 Geolocation

-To determine the approximate location of accesses, Matomo uses the full IP address exclusively locally and immediately before anonymization.
+To determine the approximate location of accesses, Matomo uses the full IP address exclusively locally and immediately before anonymisation.
 Location determination is based on a local GeoIP database without any transfer to third parties.

 Referrer data

-When analysing the origin of visitors (referrer information, e.g. from which website a user came), no anonymization takes place.
+When analysing the origin of visitors (referrer information, e.g. from which website a user came), no anonymisation takes place.
 This information is used exclusively for internal evaluation purposes and is not passed on to third parties.

 Profiling

 Matomo creates pseudonymised user profiles.
-For this purpose, an identifier is used (e.g. by means of a cookie or a server-side visitor ID) that can recognize returning visitors.
+For this purpose, an identifier is used (e.g. by means of a cookie or a server-side visitor ID) that can recognise returning visitors.
 This profiling takes place without reference to personal data such as name or email address.

 Content tracking

 We use the so-called “content tracking” feature in Matomo.
 It records which content within your visible area is displayed (so-called content impressions) and whether this content is clicked (content interactions).
 This helps us understand which content is particularly relevant for users.
-Matomo also records which links on our website are clicked in order to analyze user navigation.
+Matomo also records which links on our website are clicked in order to analyse user navigation.
 Data collection is pseudonymised.

 Purpose and opt-in

-Data processing serves exclusively
+Data processing serves exclusively:

 • the analysis of technical problems,